Layers, Indexes, and Attributes

 While the flat text file format is suitable for HERE core map data, it is not suitable for pixel images like Junction Views.
 For this type of map content, the flat file data contains a file path.

-To retrieve the content itself through the Platform Data Extension API, you can use the
+To retrieve the content itself through the Fleet Telematics Advanced Data Sets, you can use the

 path parameter after the